alpas/alpasdev/src/main/resources/docs/deployment.md

 <div class="ordered-list">

-1. To build the jar: `./alpas jar`.
+1. To build the jar: `./alpas jar`<span class="clipboard" data-clipboard-text='./alpas jar'></span>.
-2. To copy the jar: `scp -i ~/.ssh/cleaver/<private-ssh-key> ./example.jar cleaver@<server-ip>:/home/cleaver/example.com/`.
+2. To copy the jar: `scp -i ~/.ssh/cleaver/<private-ssh-key> ./example.jar cleaver@<server-ip>:/home/cleaver/example.com/`<span class="clipboard" data-clipboard-text='scp -i ~/.ssh/cleaver/<private-ssh-key> ./example.jar cleaver@<server-ip>:/home/cleaver/example.com/'></span>.
-3. To restart the server (from within the remote server and as a root user): `sudo service thatappshow.com restart`.
+3. To restart the server (from within the remote server and as a root user): `sudo service example.com restart`<span class="clipboard" data-clipboard-text='sudo service example.com restart'></span>.

 </div>

 <a name="troubleshooting"></a>
 ### [Troubleshooting](#troubleshooting)

-If you run into any issue, you can check the log files.
+If you run into any issues, you can check the log files.
 Most of the times it is because you didn't use the correct port number and somehow mis-configured your nginx config file.
 Run the following command to check the log messages of your as they come in: